guelfoweb/weights-manipulation/README.md

 ## Abstract

-This study demonstrates an alternative approach to bypassing safety mechanisms in language models through incremental manipulation of specific token weights.
+This study demonstrates an alternative approach to bypassing safety mechanisms in some language models through incremental manipulation of specific token weights.
 The research shows how real-time modification of safety-related tokens represents a viable alternative to traditional ablation methods, achieving results in minutes rather than hours or days, all while maintaining model coherence.
 The experiment on `TinyLlama-1.1B-intermediate` successfully removed all safety behaviors through a 30-minute iterative process, demonstrating a rapid and reversible alternative to traditional model modification techniques.

 ## Introduction